 Sometimes working in silos can be detrimental to sharing knowledge with the rest of the team and being able to quickly move through tasks.
 Engineering teams that are structured to be agile, collaborative, and communicative contribute to an individuals’ perceived sense of success.

 Data suggest that test driven development (TDD) and pair programming are tied to more frequent feelings of success for a majority of developers.
-Graph 3* shows how teams that pair program see a higher rate of feelings of success.
+Graph 3* shows how engineering teams that pair program see higher rates of feeling success.
 Though there’s no correlation between the two, we found that 85% of developers who test first experience feelings of success at least once a week.

 *Graph 3: Pair programming vs. time to implementation

 Survey question: How long does it take your engineering team to take something from an idea to ready for implementation?